rocksoncodes/Market-Scouting-AI-Agent/README.md

 Imagine this:</br>

-You push code to GitHub → Market Scout runs automatically → Within minutes, your Notion updates with 10 real-world validated problems.</br>
+You push your code to GitHub → Market Scout runs automatically → Within minutes, your Notion updates with 10 real-world validated problems.</br>

 That’s hours of manual research done while you work on something else or even sleep.</br>